NdnBnBn/MRBM/README.md

 - mn: model name
 - p: define whether you want to check specific reachability (r) or check the basin of attractions (b)
-- M: maximal number of m.p. nodes
+- M: maximal number of m.p. nodes, 5 by default.
+Can be either a number or a range of the form [min, max]

 Examples:
 - `python 1.multivalued_nodes_identification.py -mn model_name -p r -M 5`